Rudy Fernandez (triathlete): Personal life

 Fernandez was born in the town of Ajuy, Iloilo and raised in the premises of Good Shepherd's Fold Academy at Buenavista, Guimaras where he was once nicknamed "Dingky" as a child.

 He had an amputation at the thigh of his right leg.
 The amputation was due to a grenade explosion at the former Alegro Theater in Iloilo City in July 1978 which also cost the life of his then 16-year-old brother-in-law who was sitting next to him at the movie theater.
 He began using a mechanical hydraulic prosthetic leg in the 1980s.

-Fernandez was married to a midwife named Melba, with whom he had three sons, with the first names all end in "itz" (Spitz, Fritz, and Ritz).
+Fernandez was married to a midwife named Melba, with whom he had three sons, with the first names all ending in "itz" (Spitz, Fritz, and Ritz).
 He taught physical education at the Western Institute of Technology in Iloilo City.
 Biking was still part of his daily routine when he had no schedule for competition or whenever he was in his hometown.